zorbyte/Spile/.github/README.md

 - [GlowstoneMC](https://github.com/GlowstoneMC/Glowstone) - For countless
   inspirations on how I should go about creating certain aspects on this project.
+- [Feather](https://github.com/feather-rs/feather) - For ideas for the rust side of Spile.
 - [PrismarineJS](https://github.com/PrismarineJS) - Existing JS code to help me
   gain insight on how things are done through JS in the MC protocol.